 - Garlic - I used fresh garlic, minced garlic from a jar can also be used.

-- Ginger - I used fresh ginger, if this is not available for you then you could ½ tsp of ground ginger.
+- Ginger - I used fresh ginger, if this is not available for you then you could ½ teaspoon of ground ginger.

 - Thai basil or coriander/cilantro leaves - I have made this coconut chicken with both Thai basil and coriander together or just coriander/cilantro leaves.
 Both options work, Thai basil isn't always easy to get hold of.
 We used to grow lots of it so often have some stored in the freezer!
 Note: We call the herb coriander here in New Zealand this is the same herb as you call cilantro in the USA.